 Diet excuses are the most common.
 As example “I had to go to a restaurant so I didn’t know what I could have,” implying I therefore ate everything I could.
 At year’s end, “I’ll wait until the holidays are over before I start my diet,” becomes the conventional understanding.
 This of course, ignores the fact that the holidays have been going on for about 2,000 years and show no sign of ending any time soon.
 Yet, we accept the rationale.

 Among career dieters, there is the oxymoronic, “I gained because I’m not eating enough,” appearing to make as much sense as “I’m wealthy because I didn’t earn anything.”

-To be fair, this is based on a well-worn dietary concept called “set points.”
-Roughly stated, the theory claims that if we drop too much weight too quickly, or lower our caloric intake below a certain level, our bodies react in primitive fashion, shifting into “starvation mode” as a protection against a perceived famine.
+To be fair, this is bases on a well-worn dietary concept called “set points.”
+Roughly stated, the theory claims that if we drop too much weight too quickly, or lower our caloric intake below a certain level, our bodies react in a primitive fashion, shifting into “starvation mode” as a protection against a perceived famine.
 This causes our metabolism to slow, allowing us to store energy (fat) for the expected rough times ahead.
 Therefore weight loss suffers.
 It does appear to make good sense, and it also provides cover for those few extra chocolate cookies.
 Beyond that, it’s a great scapegoat when we believe that we’re really working hard with minimal results.
 Alas, it has recently been debunked.

 If we focus on long-term health rather than quick-loss diets, not only might we actually drop a few pounds, but a whole lot of excuses too.